-UTS Business School offers Honours degrees in accounting, finance, economics, management, marketing and sport.
-You can apply for admission to an Honours degree if you have completed a Bachelor of Business at UTS with at least a credit average, or an Australian bachelor’s degree at an appropriate level.
-To find out more about qualifying for this course, see Admission Requirements on the course pages for Bachelor of Business (Honours) and Bachelor of Accounting (Honours).
+UTS Business School offers Honours degrees in accounting, finance, economics, management and marketing.
+Applicants must have completed the UTS Bachelor of Business, or an equivalent degree, with an overall credit average and an average mark of 70 (or equivalent for non-UTS students) in the discipline area in which the honours degree is to be awarded.
+To find out more about qualifying for this course, see Admission Requirements on the course pages for Bachelor of Business (Honours), Bachelor of Accounting (Honours) and Bachelor of Management (Honours).

-Applications for UTS Business School 2017 intake of Honours is now open.
-Please download and complete the Bus (Hons) 2017 Application.pdf.
+Applications for UTS Business School 2017 intake of Honours have now closed.
+Bus (Hons) 2017 Application.pdf.

 To apply for an Honours program, download the application form and mail it to: